dubcat/PathOfExile/README.md

 ### Highgate

+- Talk to Tasuni
+  - Take Book of Skill

+- Waypoint to The Grand Arena

+### The Grand Arena (33-43)

+- Be Cold Capped

+- Kill Daresso, King of Swords
+  - Loot The Eye of Desire

+- Exit Server

+### Highgate

 - Waypoint to The Crystal Veins

 ### The Crystal Veins (31-41)

 - Talk to Lady Dialla
   - Go to The Belly of The Beast

 ### The Belly of the Beast Level 1 (33-43)